john-cinquegrana/discord-bots/readme.md

   removenote Removes the note given by the specific title
   roll       Gives a random number between 1 and the inputed number
   speak      Makes the bot say a random thing
+### Known errors with Johnny-pyBot
+If you are downloading a youtube video that is very large, the bot may timeout enough that it calls the on_ready function in the middle of downloading when a new command is run.
+This has the bot attempt to delete the song as it is downloading it.
+Keep the songs you are downloading under thirty minutes, and this shouldn't happen.
 ## TABot
 Outside of discord I'm currently a Teacher's Assistant at Stevens Institute of Technology.
 Due to the coronovirus all classes went online.
 This bot was created with the purpose of managing students in and out of a voice channel, with a residing TA or professor, with organization and efficiency.
 The bot is no where near finished, it's barely even started.
 I hope to add the functionality of queing students for a spot in the TA's voice chat, moving students in and out, and providing a proper suite of commands for organization of these effects.